jnozzi/cocoadev.com/markdown/NSAlertCheckbox.md

 Here's some example code using it:

 // prompt the user
-General/NSAlertCheckbox *alert = General/[NSAlertCheckbox alertWithMessageText:@"Install Flash"
+NSAlertCheckbox *alert = [NSAlertCheckbox alertWithMessageText:@"Install Flash"
 								 defaultButton:@"Download"
 							   alternateButton:@"No Thanks"
 								   otherButton:nil